RIM sets stage for clients to run BlackBerry 10 devices

-TORONTO (Reuters) - Research In Motion has released a new system to allow its biggest customers to use its new line of BlackBerry 10 smartphones on their own networks, paving the way for the January 30 launch of the make-or-break devices.
+TORONTO, Jan 23 (Reuters) - Research In Motion has released a new system to allow its biggest customers to use its new line of BlackBerry 10 smartphones on their own networks, paving the way for the Jan.
+30 launch of the make-or-break devices.

 RIM said on Wednesday that the new device management system - BlackBerry Enterprise Service 10 (BES 10)- is now available to government agencies and corporate clients.
 The system lets clients support both corporate-and employee-owned devices and provides a single platform to manage BlackBerry, Android and Apple’s iOS-based devices.